gekatateam/neptunus/plugins/inputs/sql/README.md

 Next cycle will start from second step immediately or each configured `interval`.

 ## TLS usage
-With `oracle` driver you need to specify path to Oracle Wallet using `wallet` param in connection string.

-Other drivers use plugin TLS configuration.
+Drivers use plugin TLS configuration.

 ## Configuration
 ```toml